WOZZ

-WOZZ (94.7 FM, "94.7 / 102.9 Jack FM") licensed to Mosinee, Wisconsin, is an adult hits formatted station in the Wausau, Wisconsin, market.
-The station is owned and operated by Duke Wright's Midwest Communications and operates at an ERP of 50,000 watts.
-The station simulcasts on translator W275AC (102.9), licensed to Wausau.
+WOZZ (94.7 FM, "94.7/102.9 The Beast") is a mainstream rock radio station licensed to Mosinee, Wisconsin, serving the Wausau, Wisconsin, market.
+The station is owned and operated by Midwest Communications and operates at an ERP of 50,000 watts.
+The station simulcasts on translator W275AC (102.9 FM), licensed to Wausau.

 History

 The station originally went on the air as WEHM on August 15, 1991, though it changed its call sign to WOFM exactly one month later on September 15.
 The station has had a long history of oldies formats, including spending most of the 1990s as a standalone oldies station ("Oldies 94.7").
 In the late 1990s-early 2000s, it began simulcasting with its sister station WIZD (99.9 FM) under the name "The Oldies Station;" this was done to allow the entire Wausau-Stevens Point radio market to be linked with one oldies station.
 In 2004, WIZD and WOFM, adopted the "Cool FM" moniker while still retaining the oldies format.

 In August 2005, WIZD and WOFM separated.
 WIZD became simply "99.9 WIZD", and heavily targeted the Plover and Stevens Point area in which the station is local to.
 WOFM continued using the "Cool FM" name with Westwood One's oldies channel and chopped up jingle packages from both the "Cool FM" and the "Oldies 94.7" days.

 In October 2005, it was announced that WOFM would switch to a rhythmic CHR format as "Wild 94.7."
 That format was short-lived, however, and on March 6, 2006, the station adopted Midwest Communications' "Guaranteed Music Variety" format, originally under "The Peak" branding and later branded as "The Valley", with a playlist of classic hits from the 1960s, 1970s, and 1980s.
 Between September 2006 and September 2009, sister station WIZD would rejoin WOFM in a "Valley" simulcast.
 (WIZD now simulcasts the talk format of WSAU as WSAU-FM.)